amarqz/html5-games/README.md

 1. **Tic-Tac-Toe.** :x: :o:
     1. Featuring a simple player versus computer mode.
 At the moment, the computer follows a random procedure to place in its moves.
     2. A Player vs. Player (PvP) mode is available.
 In the future, it will be added a "switch symbols" button.
+2. **(WIP) Minesweeper.** :bomb: :boom: Featuring a size-variable game board and a variable number of mines.
-2. More games will be added.
+3. More games will be added.

 **New!** A game selector has been added in the form of a navigation menu.
 It will be enhanced with more options as they're added.
 It has a *not working* contacts page link, which will be added in the future.